TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 ### Key Features:
   - Identifies External Access: Finds resources shared with external entities (e.g., another AWS account, a public user, or an anonymous user).

+  - Policy Validation: Checks policies for errors and security risks.

+  - Findings Dashboard: Provides a list of findings with remediation steps.